MileHacker Logo

 • Plan your itinerary with connections via Oslo (OSL) or major European airports like Amsterdam (AMS), Copenhagen (CPH), or London (LHR/LGW).

-• The charge for flights is generally higher during peak summer months (June-August) and around major holidays like Christmas and Easter.
+• The cost of flights is generally higher during peak summer months (June-August) and near major holidays like Christmas and Easter.

 • Flexibility with travel dates gives savings.
 Check Dollar Flight Club for deals.
 Use Skyscanner for comparisons.